SkygearIO/skygear-doc/content/server/data-type.md

     *   `$url`: The URL to the asset.
 It is only available when the record is fetched.

-## Bogus Types
+## Sequeuen Types

+* `seq`: Create a unique number field that has a strictly increasing integer default value.
+If a value `i` is assigned to a sequence field currently at `j`, the next default value of this field will be greater than `max(i, j)`.

-Bogus types are types that contain only schematic definition without any user data.
+Sequeuen type contain only schematic definition without any user data.
 It is used to utilize the JIT schema migration of Skygear to create or modify record field.
-For example, to create a sequence field:
+To create a sequence field:

 ```bash
 curl -X POST -H "Content-Type: application/json" \